SquirrelModeller/Haruhi-Suzumiya-3D-School/docs/CONTRIBUTING.md

 ### Contributing directly to the project

-The object hierarchy has to be in the following order exampler:
+The object hierarchy has to be in the following order:

     MB_Room
       MB_Classroom